openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ### Version Skew Strategy

-Since setting PlatformType is a day 0 operation, sets up during cluster installation and does not expect to be changed during cluster lifecycle, version skew should not be the case there.
+Since PlatformType is set as a day zero operation during cluster installation and is not expected to be changed during the cluster lifecycle, version skew should not be the case there.

 ### Operational Aspects of API Extensions

 It should be no different from other PlatformTypes.
 Scalability, API throughput and availability should not be affected.
-In the first phases, it is expected to work the same way as for PlatformType "None"
+In the first phases, it is expected to work the same way as for PlatformType "None".

 #### Failure Modes